bakasibruceto/web-app/README.md

 # Overview
-This project is made using MVC design pattern using `Vanilla php`
+This project is made using `MVC` design pattern using `Vanilla php` in practice of `object-oriented programming`

 ## Dependencies
 `Composer` https://getcomposer.org/